happyjjl/Getting-and-Cleaning-Data-Coure-Project/CodeBook.md

 - mean --> Mean
 - std --> Std

-### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+### Creates a second, independent tidy data set with the average of each variable for each activity and each subject
-Group the tidy data table created in step 4, by 'subject' and 'activity'.
+Group the tidy data table by 'subject' and 'activity'.

 Summarize each variable to find the average for the grouped values.